ajcr/ajcr.github.io/_posts/2020-4-11-stride-guide-part-1.md

 Extending Python's indexing syntax, NumPy allows you to index/slice each dimension of an array separately.

-For example, to get the value in row 1, column 1, you specify `b[1, 1]`.
+For example, to get the value in row 1, column 1 of `b`, you write `b[1, 1]`.
 NumPy computes the number of bytes it needs to jump from the start of the buffer in order to retrieve this value:

 ![two-dimensional-array-c-order-getitem-1-1]({{ site.baseurl }}/images/stride-guide/2d_array_b_getitem_1_1.png)

 Through Python's indexing semantics, we can slice out a view of part of `b`.
-For example, let's get the second and third rows and columns:
+For example, let's get the second and third row, and second and third columns:

 ```python
 >>> b1 = b[1:3, 1:3]